 Game Preview: Bears at Penguins, 5 p.m.

-February 24, 2021The Hershey Bears continue the 2020-21 season, presented by Penn State Health, this evening on the road versus the Wilkes-Barre/Scranton Penguins.
-The puck drops at 5 p.m. at Mohegan Sun Arena at Casey Plaza.
+May 1, 2021The Hershey Bears continue the 2020-21 season, presented by Penn State Health, this evening on the road versus the Wilkes-Barre/Scranton Penguins.
+The puck drops at 5 p.m. at the Mohegan Sun Arena at Casey Plaza.

 DOWNLOAD: AHL MEDIA KIT (Rosters, stats, and standings)

 RADIO: WFVY-100.1 FM, Fox Sports 1460-AM, SportsRadio 98.9-FM & WOYK 1350-AM

 WATCH LIVE: AHLTV

 Voice of the Bears, Zack Fisch on the call

 LAST TIME OUT:

 The Bears are coming off a 4-3 shootout win over the Binghamton Devils on Wednesday night in Newark.
 Forward Matt Moulson collected three points (2g, 1a) to lead the Bears to victory, and Philippe Maillet also tallied a power play marker.
 Maillet and Axel Jonsson-Fjallby scored in the shootout for Hershey, while Zach Fucale shut the door in goal, stopping 29 shots on the evening, plus both attempts he faced in the shootout.
 The Bears are now 9-1-0-0 versus the Devils after Wednesday's win.
 The Penguins were in action last night in Newark, beating the Devils, 3-1.
 Jordy Bellerive, Jonathan Gruden, and Drew O'Connor had goals for the Baby Pens, while netminder Alex D'Orio stopped 23 shots to earn his third straight win.